 The Township of Muskoka Lakes has raised and repaired all affected roads from the recent flood to make sure conditions are safe, but the Bala Falls Bridge remains closed to pedestrian and vehicular traffic until further notice.

 Ken Becking, director of Public Works, said that the township is going to have an engineer examine the condition of the Bala Falls Bridge before allowing traffic on it to ensure public safety.
 Becking also said he can’t thank township staff enough for their hard work over the past month.
 The township wants to thank all those affected for their patience while those road repairs were completed.
 Public Works staff will continue to do their annual spring work, such as installing public docks, preparing township parks, cleaning streets and regular maintenance to roads in preparation for summer.
-The township is encouraging residents and contractors to help collect floating debris in the water, according to the release, and all debris can be dropped off at the closest municipal ramp.
+The township is encouraging residents and contractors to help collect floating debris in the water and all debris can be dropped off at the closest municipal ramp.
 Township officials ask that debris be placed to avoid blocking boat ramps from use and request that residents notify the township of any debris left at these sites for pick up.

 The township will issue one Waste Disposal Voucher per property in the designated areas to provide no-charge disposal of flood damaged waste at the Eveleigh Road Transfer Station and Rosewarne Transfer Station during operating hours.
 The voucher is valid to dispose of up to one half-ton and single-axle trailer load (or equivalent) of flood-related debris, so contact the Township Office at 705-765-3156 or email@example.com for full program details or for providing authorization for voucher pick up to an agent (Documented Proof Required).